-A Halloween appetizer featuring lil’ smokies cut to look like fingers and a trio of frightening dipping sauces.
+A Halloween appetizer featuring lil’ smokies cut to look like fingers and a trio of frightening Halloween dip recipes.

 Turning the Lil’ Smokies into horrid little fingers is really much easier, and much faster work than I had originally planned for.
 I found the simplest way to transform them was to stand them right-side up on the cutting board, and using a small, sharp knife (e.g. a paring knife) slanted at a diagonal toward the sausage, shave about a 1/2″ worth of sausage away.
 This forms the fingernail.
 Then, lay the sausage flat and cut two slits directly under the nail, and three slits on the opposite end from the fingernail.
 This creates the finger and knuckle creases.

-To accompany your Dead Man’s Fingers, try any one of these awfully delicious dips, created specifically to complement the flavors of the sausage: Mummy Mush, Dracula’s Bloody Stew and (my personal favorite) Lizard Leg Brew
+To accompany your Dead Man’s Fingers, try any one of these awfully delicious Halloween dip recipes, created specifically to complement the flavors of the sausage: Mummy Mush, Dracula’s Bloody Stew and (my personal favorite) Lizard Leg Brew

 Dracula’s Bloody Stew was created to look like bloodied intestines and spilled guts (how terrible does that sound!) and begins on the stovetop with thawed cranberries and sugar.
 It quickly morphs into a tangy and sweet barbecue-style sauce, completely ideal for little sausage dippers.